-State agencies requesting funding for capital improvement projects must submit a copy of the summary five-year capital budget plan (DA 418A) and project request explanation (DA 418B) to the Division of the Budget, one copy to the Office of Facilities and Property Management for the State Building Advisory Commission, and one to the Kansas Legislative Research Department for the Joint Committee on State Building Construction.
+State agencies requesting funding for capital improvement projects must submit two hard copies and one electronic copy of the summary five-year capital budget plan (DA 418A) and project request explanation (DA 418B) to the Division of the Budget, one hard copy to the Office of Facilities and Property Management for the State Building Advisory Commission, and one hard copy to the Kansas Legislative Research Department for the Joint Committee on State Building Construction.
 KSA 75-3717b specifies a deadline of July 1.